shibatch/tlfloat/CODE_OF_CONDUCT.md

 commercial use, but many of them were not used much and eventually abandoned.
 In other words, whether the license prohibits commercial use or not, the developers will not be paid after all.
-From a different perspective, this means that the pasture of OSS developers is being exploited until it becomes desolate.
-Even if each company is aware of the fact that it is exploiting OSS developers, it has little incentive to stop, because even if one company stops, others will continue, and the result will be the same.
+From a different perspective, this means that the pasture of FOSS developers is being exploited until it becomes desolate.
+Even if each company is aware of the fact that it is exploiting FOSS developers, it has little incentive to stop, because even if one company stops, others will continue, and the result will be the same.
 Thus, it is unlikely that a company will voluntarily offer to make a donation, because even if